-

 • Vet suppliers: Ensure your suppliers have the right level of protection

-• Employee Training: Train employees to be aware of the threat and vigilant about suspicious activity – malware is often delivered via email attachments
+• Employee Training: Train employees to be aware of the threat and vigilant about suspicious activity – malware is often delivered via email attachments.

 What to do if you're a victim